HTML & CSS Coding Specialist (HCCS) Certification

 - Differentiating between inline CSS, and internal/external stylesheets (Where stylesheets should be saved in relation to the HTML document(s))

-- CSS basic Syntax including selectors, declarations, and properties
+- CSS syntax including selectors, declarations, and properties

 - CSS Fonts, styling, colours, and font-families